CompOmics/compomics.github.io/pages/ThermoRawFileParser/ThermoRawFileParser.md

  usage is (use -option=value for the optional arguments):
   -h, --help                 Prints out the options.
       --version              Prints out the library version.
-  -i, --input=VALUE          The raw file input.
+  -i, --input=VALUE          The raw file input (Required).
+Specify this or an
+                               input directory -d.
+  -d, --input_directory=VALUE
+                             The directory containing the raw files (Required).
+                               Specify this or an input raw file -i.
   -o, --output=VALUE         The output directory.
 Specify this or an output
-                               file.
+                               file -b.
+Specifying neither writes to the input directory.
   -b, --output_file=VALUE    The output file.
 Specify this or an output
-                               directory.
+                               directory -o.
+Specifying neither writes to the input directory.
-  -f, --format=VALUE         The output format for the spectra (0 for MGF, 1
+  -f, --format=VALUE         The spectra output format: 0 for MGF, 1 for mzML,
-                               for mzMl, 2 for indexed mzML, 3 for Parquet).
+                               2 for indexed mzML, 3 for Parquet.
+Defaults to mzML if no format is specified.
-  -m, --metadata=VALUE       The metadata output format (0 for JSON, 1 for TXT).
+  -m, --metadata=VALUE       The metadata output format: 0 for JSON, 1 for TXT.
+  -c, --metadata_output_file=VALUE
+                             The metadata output file.
+By default the metadata file is written to the output directory.
-  -g, --gzip                 GZip the output file if this flag is specified (
+  -g, --gzip                 GZip the output file.
-                               without value).
   -p, --noPeakPicking        Don't use the peak picking provided by the native
-                               thermo library (by default peak picking is enabled).
+                               Thermo library.
+By default peak picking is enabled.
   -z, --noZlibCompression    Don't use zlib compression for the m/z ratios and
-                               intensities (by default zlib compression is
+                               intensities.
+By default zlib compression is
-                               enabled).
-  -v, --verbose              Enable verbose logging.
+                               enabled.
+  -l, --logging=VALUE        Optional logging level: 0 for silent, 1 for
+                               verbose.
   -e, --ignoreInstrumentErrors
                              Ignore missing properties by the instrument.
   -u, --s3_url[=VALUE]       Optional property to write directly the data into